springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) contain user interface icons that do not meet minimum contrast requirements for non-text content.
+Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) contain user interface icons that do not meet minimum contrast requirements for non-text content.
 <br><br>
 Some complex non-text images in journals, books, series, protocols, reference works and proceedings may have insufficient contrast.
 Examples may include images of charts, graphs, diagrams, or maps.
 Generally, these images are used to supplement text content.
 </td>